gap-packages/NormalizInterface/README.md

 ## Installation preparation

-You should use the same GMP version for GAP and libnormaliz.
-To ensure this you can use a system installed GMP for GAP by configuring it with
+NormalizInterface supports GAP 4.8.0 or later, and Normaliz 3.0.0 or later.

+For technical reasons, installing and using NormalizInterface requires that your version of GAP is compiled in a special way.
+Specifically, GAP must be compiled against the exact same version of the GMP library as Normaliz.
+By default, GAP compiles its own version of GMP; however, we cannot use that, as it lacks C++ support, which is required by Normaliz.

+Thus as the very first step, please install a version of GMP in your system.
+On most Linux and BSD distributions, there should be a GMP package available with your system's package manager.
+On Mac OS X, you can install GMP via Fink, MacPorts or Homebrew.

+Next, make sure your GAP installation is compiled against the system wide GMP installation.
+To do so, switch to the GAP root directory, and enter the following commands:

+    make clean
     ./configure --with-gmp=system

-and build it.
-Next you need Normaliz, the easiest way is to clone the master branch from the Normaliz GitHub repository with the command
+    make

+Next you need to compile a recent version of Normaliz.
+This requires the presence of several further system software packages, which you install via your system's package manager.
+At least the following are required:

-    git clone https://github.com/Normaliz/Normaliz Normaliz.git
+ * git

-into this directory.
-After that you can run the script
+ * cmake
+ * boost

+Once you have installed these, you can build Normaliz by using the build_normaliz.sh script we provide.
+It takes a single, optional parameter: the location of the GAP root directory.

-    ./build_normaliz.sh
+    ./build_normaliz.sh GAPDIR

 Once it completed successfully, you can then build NormalizInterface like this:

-    ./autogen.sh (need autoconf and automake)
-    ./configure --with-gaproot=GAPDIR --with-normaliz=$PWD/Normaliz.git/DST
+    ./configure --with-gaproot=GAPDIR
     make

-If you need to customize the normaliz compilation have a look at Normaliz.git/source/INSTALL.
-Remember to use the same compiler and gmp version as for GAP.
+If you need to customize the normaliz compilation, please have a look at Normaliz.git/source/INSTALL.
+Remember to use the same compiler and GMP version as for GAP.

-To be able to run the tests of NormalizInterface install also the gap package io.
+To be able to run the tests of NormalizInterface install also the GAP package io.
 For that go to the pkg/io-x.x.x/ directory and do "./configure" and "make".
 See the io package README for more information.